Canadian Estate Planning, Trusts, and Tax Program

 Foundations of Tax - Module 1 (Canadian)

-In this course, the complex and ever-changing world of Canadian taxes is introduced.
+In this module, the complex and ever-changing world of Canadian taxes is introduced.
 Students learn about the history and evolution of taxes in Canada.
 An overview is provided of the conceptual underpinnings of the Canadian tax code, the most common taxes and tax forms, and how recent tax law changes have affected tax rates and tax brackets by province.
 In this course, students learn about income tax, payroll tax, tax on wages, and tax on investments.
-The course concludes with an applied learning case study.
+The module concludes with an applied learning case study.

 Foundations of Tax - Module 2 (Canadian)

-This course focuses on the taxes that specifically impact estates, trusts, and wealth transfers.
+This module focuses on the taxes that specifically impact estates, trusts, and wealth transfers.
 The origins of these taxes are explored as well as their intentions.
 Taxes for beneficial owners are more complex than they are for most Canadians.
 With an understanding of these taxes and one’s beneficial asset holdings, beneficiaries can work more productively with their advisory team.
 To this end, students will begin to learn about the tax landscape they face and how to take a more strategic approach through tax planning.

 Foundations of Tax - Module 3 (Canadian)

-In this course, the different types of entities that accomplish both tax-related and non-tax related goals are discussed.
-Students explore how flow-through entities, including sole-proprietorships and partnerships, and non-flow-through entities, such as CCPS's, achieve goals for business owners.
-In addition, an overview is provided of private foundations. public charities, donor advised funds, and community foundations. including their pros and cons, and the key differences between to help guide philanthropic goals.
+In this module, the different types of entities that accomplish both tax-related and non-tax-related goals are discussed.
+Students explore how flow-through entities, including sole proprietorships and partnerships, and non-flow-through entities, such as CCPS's, achieve goals for business owners.
+In addition, an overview is provided of private foundations. public charities, donor-advised funds, and community foundations. including their pros and cons, and the key differences between to help guide philanthropic goals.